chinmayhegde/introml-notes-sp2020/pages/lecture3_notes.md

 \end{aligned}
 $$

-The last inequality follows from bounding the spectral norm of $I - \alpha_k X^X$.
+The last inequality follows from bounding the spectral norm of $I - \alpha_k X^T X$.
 The above inequality is nice, since it tells us that the error at iteration $k+1$ is at most $\rho$ times the error at iteration $k$, where:

 $$
 \rho = \max( |1-\alpha_k l|, |1 - \alpha_k L|) .